ysyk2021/transitioning-to-a-remote-workforce-strategies-for-success/src/chapter-6-3.md

-# Tools and Technologies for Remote Team Collaboration

 Collaboration is essential in any work environment, including remote work.
 In this chapter, we will explore the tools and technologies that can be used to facilitate remote team collaboration.